top of page

 Enhancing Cash Flow

-Tax amortization reduces a company's taxable income by allowing it to write off the value of intangible assets gradually.
+Tax amortisation reduces a company's taxable income by allowing it to write off the value of intangible assets gradually.
 This deferred tax payment enhances the company's cash flow, providing more liquidity that can be redirected towards other investments.
-Businesses might decide to invest in new projects or technologies sooner than planned due to the improved cash flow facilitated by tax amortization benefits.
+Businesses might decide to invest in new projects or technologies sooner than planned due to the improved cash flow facilitated by tax amortisation benefits.

 Strategic Allocation of Capital

 The decision to invest in intangible assets like software, patents, or copyrights often depends on the tax implications associated with these assets.
-Knowing that these costs can be amortized may make certain investments more attractive.
-Companies might prefer investing in assets that qualify for tax amortization because it can significantly improve the post-tax return on these investments.
+Knowing that these costs can be amortised may make certain investments more attractive.
+Companies might prefer investing in assets that qualify for tax amortisation because it can significantly improve the post-tax return on these investments.

 Impact on Cost-Benefit Analysis